How could relaxation help me?

 Picture yourself somewhere serene

-Even if you cannot physically get away, your imagination can transport you to somewhere you feel calm.
+Even if you can’t physically get away, your imagination can transport you to somewhere you feel calm.

 - Think of somewhere relaxing and peaceful.
-You might choose a memory of somewhere you have been, or a place you have imagined.
+You might choose a memory of somewhere you’ve been, or a place you have imagined.

 - Close your eyes, and think about the details of this place.
 What does it look like – what kind of colours and shapes can you see?
 Can you hear any sounds?
 Is it warm or cool?
 Let your mind drift and your body relax.

 If you’re finding things very hard right now and the tips on this page don’t feel possible, it is ok to ask for help.
 See our pages on seeking help for a mental health problem for guidance on talking to your doctor about options for support and treatment.

 - a student – see our pages on coping with student life